MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-devicelock.md

 -   1 - Digits only
 -   2 - Digits and lowercase letters are required
 -   3 - Digits, lowercase letters, and uppercase letters are required.
 Not supported in desktop Microsoft accounts and domain accounts.
 -   4 - Digits, lowercase letters, uppercase letters, and special characters are required.
-Not supported in desktop.
+Not supported in desktop or Hololens.

 The default value is 1.
 The following list shows the supported values and actual enforced values: